Paper-Trail-Society/desci-ng-api/README.md

 This project uses a modern TypeScript setup with:

 - ES2022 target
-- ESM modules
+- ESM modules (ECMAScript Modules)
 - Strict type checking
 - Other best practices from 2024

+This project is configured to use ECMAScript Modules (ESM) instead of CommonJS, as specified by `"type": "module"` in package.json.
+This means:

+- Import statements use the `import` syntax instead of `require()`
+- When importing local files in TypeScript, you must use the `.js` extension (not `.ts`) even though the source files are `.ts`
+- The project works with Node.js native ESM support

-See `tsconfig.json` for details.
+See `tsconfig.json` for detailed configuration.

 ## License